- Writer: Grant Morrison

-Page 1 – Panel 1: There’s no indication as to which world this is but it is reminiscent of Earth-D; either way, they’re sharing the same crisis as the red skies indicate.
+Page 1 – Panel 1: This is Earth 23 which is sharing the same crisis as New Earth as the red skies indicate.

 Page 1 – Panels 2-4: The President of the United States of this Earth is also Superman; note the reversed colours on his S-shield.

-Pages 2-3 – Panel 1: Superman meets with Nubia, this world’s Wonder Woman analogue, who has called for help across the multiverse.
+Pages 2 and 3 – Panel 1: Superman meets with Nubia, this world’s Wonder Woman analogue, who has called for help across the multiverse.

-Pages 2-3 – Panel 3: And help arrives in the form of the Ultima Thule, the universe-crossing ship featured in SUPERMAN BEYOND 3D.
+Pages 2 and 3 – Panel 3: And help arrives in the form of the Ultima Thule, the universe-crossing ship featured in SUPERMAN BEYOND 3D.

 Page 4 – Panel 1: The Question, recently recruited to help collect the Supermen of the Multiverse, sticks her head out of the ship and swears.